 Sex and gender

 Some people may use the terms “sex” and “gender” interchangeably, but they mean different things.
-Gender is a social construct and merely denotes the social and cultural role of sex within a given community.
+Gender is a

 Gender is not neatly divided along the binary lines of “man” and “woman.”
 For example, some people do not identify with any gender, while others identify with multiple genders.
 Only the person themself can determine what their gender identity is, and this can change over time.